Cody Carnes: Career

-In the early 2010s, Cody Carnes began making music as part of Gateway Worship, while serving as a worship pastor at Gateway Church, in Dallas, Texas.
+In the early 2010s, Cody Carnes began singing as part of Gateway Worship, while serving as a worship pastor at Gateway Church, in Dallas, Texas.
 In 2014, Carnes released the extended play, All He Says I Am.

 On February 24, 2017, Capitol Christian Music Group announced that Cody Carnes had signed with the label, while releasing his first single called "The Cross Has the Final Word", in the lead-up to his debut album slated for release in 2017.
 "The Cross Has the Final Word" debuted at No. 45 on the US Hot Christian Songs chart.
 On April 7, 2017, Carnes released "Hold It All" as the second single from his debut album.
 Cody Carnes released "Til the End of Time" featuring Kari Jobe as the third single from his debut album on June 16, 2017.
 "Til the End of Time" debuted at No. 50 on the US Hot Christian Songs chart.
 On July 14, 2017, Carnes released "What Freedom Feels Like" as the fourth single from his debut album, revealed to be titled The Darker the Night / The Brighter the Morning, and slated for release on September 15, 2017.
 "What Freedom Feels Like" peaked at No. 44 on the US Hot Christian Songs chart.
 The Darker the Night / The Brighter the Morning was released on September 15, 2017.
 The album debuted at No. 17, on the US Top Christian Albums chart.
 On September 14, 2018, Kari Jobe and Cody Carnes released "Cover the Earth" as a standalone single.
 The song peaked at No. 29 on the US Hot Christian Songs chart.

 On January 4, 2019, Cody Carnes released "Nothing Else" as a single.
 "Nothing Else" peaked at No. 31 on the US Hot Christian Songs chart.
 Carnes released his second single of the year, "Heaven Fall", on March 8, 2019.
 On July 26, 2019, Carnes released "Run to the Father" as a single.
 "Run to the Father" peaked at No. 23 on the US Hot Christian Songs chart.
 Carnes released "Christ Be Magnified" as a single on January 1, 2020.
 "Christ Be Magnified" debuted at No. 45 on the US Hot Christian Songs chart.
 Carnes released his second studio album, Run to the Father on March 13, 2020.
 Run to the Father debuted at No. 12 on the Top Christian Albums chart.
 The album was nominated for the Grammy Award for Best Contemporary Christian Music Album at the 63rd Annual Grammy Awards.